 The museum is located at 270 Pinhey’s Point Road in Dunrobin, 20 minutes outside of Kanata.
+Public transportation is not available to the museum.

 - Take March Road off Hwy 417 to Dunrobin Road.
 Turn right on Riddel Drive.